Kashiiera/H3TagFixes/README.md

 * Restoring Arbiter's Co-Op dialogue
 * Restoring the CHUD sounds for Elites
 * Restoring missing lights for Frag Grenades

+* Fixing Elites their rifles not staying lowered while walking around

 ### theHostileNegotiator
 * Fixing the collision models for the Flood Combat Forms